AdobeDocs/release-notes.en/current.md

 ### Playlists on Experience League (new!)

 New video [playlists](https://experienceleague.adobe.com/en/playlists) are available on Experience League.
-A playlist is a curated collection of videos designed to quickly help you gain the skills and knowledge you seek.
+A playlist is a curated collection of videos designed to help you gain the skills and knowledge you seek.

 Playlist features include: